dougbeasley/dougbeasley.github.io/docs/resume.md

 ###### Burbank, CA [April 2014 - November 2016]

 - Managing the Engineering, Product and QA functional areas
-- Authored the Donation Engine with Groovy and Grails which is responsible for payment processing and funds disbursement of over $3M dollars anually
+- Authored the Donation Engine with Groovy and Grails which is responsible for payment processing and funds disbursement of over $3M dollars annually
 - Developed a functional donation receipt processing service with Akka and Scala, tested scalability to 100 cluster nodes.
 - Developed a hybrid sprint planning model to accommodate lean product specifications
 - Instituted a formal code review process